juro994/spokentime-webapp/README.md

 This is a tiny webapp built on SpringBoot and javascript, that visualizes the works of SpokenTime library

 ## Usage
 This is a SpringBoot app built with Maven.
-To run it correctly, you should have the SpokenTime library deployed in your local maven repository, see:
+To run it correctly, you should have the SpokenTime library deployed in your local maven repository, see [SpokenTime library project](https://github.com/juro994/spokentime-library).

 After that you can just run it using the **run** goal of spring-boot-maven-plugin
 ```